Fujifilm X-A1 vs X-E1

-Arguments in favor of the Fujifilm X-E1:
+Advantages of the Fujifilm X-E1:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More heavily discounted: Has been on the market for longer (launched in September 2012).

 If the count of individual advantages (bullet points above) is taken as a guide, the X-A1 is the clear winner of the match-up (11 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.